 Dentists in Training were added to the Lead Employer Model in September 2021 and Vocational Dental Practitioners (VDPs) were added in August 2022.

 Four NHS Boards act as the lead employer,

 Turas People was created to support implementation of the lead employer arrangements across Scotland by enabling information to be easily shared across systems and users.

 Data from Turas TPM flows to Turas People for medical and dental staff and pre-populates records of trainees and details of their training programme.
 NHS Boards and trainees are then able to update employment details and manage contracts throughout placements through Turas People.

 What data are published?

-A monthly snapshot of Turas People database is taken for all DiTs at the end of each month.
+A monthly snapshot of Turas People database is taken for all Doctors and Dentists in Training (DDiTs) at the end of each month.
 These data are merged with the data from the main employment data source, SWISS, by a process in our data warehouse.
 This means that accurate and up-to-date placement information (such as board and specialty) can be included in the NHSScotland Workforce official statistics.

-The staff in post data derived from Turas People and published for DiTs are: NHS Board, medical specialty, medical grade, age, and sex.
+The employment data derived from Turas People and published for DDiTs are: NHS Board, specialty, grade, age, and sex.

 Data from Turas People was first used in the NHSScotland Workforce official statistics publication released in December 2018 (30 September 2018 census).